Impact of Hormonal Administration on Day 11 Post-Mating on Reproductive Performance and Blood Parameters in Awassi Ewes

 Abstract

-This study aimed to evaluate the effects of a single hormonal injection of Kisspeptin-10 ,GnRH ,hCG and progesterone administered on day 11 post-mating on embryonic survival, serum progesterone concentration, selected amino acid and fatty acid profiles, and reproductive performance in Awassi ewes.
+This study aimed to evaluate the effects of a single hormonal injection of Kisspeptin-10, GnRH, hCG, and progesterone administered on day 11 post mating (PM) on serum progesterone concentration, selected amino acid and fatty acid profiles, and reproductive performance in Awassi ewes.
 Fifty Awassi ewes (3–4 years old; 40–45 kg body weight) were synchronized using intravaginal sponges containing 20 mg flugestone acetate for 14 days and naturally mated.
-Ewes were randomly allocated into five groups :first group/ control (2 mL normal saline), second group / Kisspeptin-10 (10 µg/kg BW), third group /GnRH (2.5 mL), fourth group /hCG (0.5 mL), and fifth group / progesterone (0.5 mL), administered on day 11 post-mating.
+Ewes were randomly allocated into five groups: first group/ control (2 mL normal saline), second group /Kisspeptin-10 (10 µg/kg BW), third group /GnRH (2.5 mL), fourth group /hCG (0.5 mL), and fifth group/progesterone (0.5 mL), administered on day 11 PM.
 Blood samples were collected on days 34, 51, and 68 of gestation.
-Results showed significant increase (P<0.05)in progesterone and cholesterol of hormonal treatment on day 51,68 compared to control group.
-Hormonal treatments significantly increased serum amino acid and fatty acid concentrations (P < 0.01) compared with control.
-Hormonal treatments improved reproductive performance , fertility, twinning rate compared with control .
-In conclusion, hormonal administration on day 11 post-mating enhances luteal function ,and may contribute to reduced embryonic loss and improved reproductive efficiency in Awassi ewes.
+Results revealed a pronounced increase (P<0.05) in progesterone and cholesterol in the hormonal treatment group on days 51 and 68 compared to the control group.
+Hormonal treatments increased serum amino acid and fatty acid concentrations (P<0.01) compared with controls.
+Hormonal treatments improved twinning rate and liter size compared with controls.
+In conclusion, hormonal administration enhances luteal function and may contribute to reduced embryonic loss and improved reproductive efficiency in Awassi ewes, economic return for owner, and utilizing available natural resources and participating in the achievement of the new Sustainable Development Goals.

 References